markschl/uvsnake/README.md

 ## Configuration

-After initialization, a `config` directory is found in the project directory.
-It contains `config.yaml` and `samples.tsv`, which both have to be adjusted to your needs (see illustration).
-More details on the configuration and how to easily create a sample file [are found here](config):
+After initialization, a `config` directory is found within the project directory.
+It contains `config.yaml` and `samples.tsv`, which should both be adjusted to the specific needs of the project (see illustration).
+More details on the configuration and how to create a samples list [are found here](config):

 ![input](docs/config.png)